syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customizing-Font.md

 ## DefaultFontColor

-The SfRichTextEditor provides support to modify the default font color used in the Rich text editor control.
+The SfRichTextEditor provides support to modify the default font color of the Rich Text Editor can be changed using the FontColor property.

 {% tabs %}